csabbee/eslint-config/README.md

 ]
 ```

-Following the new eslint way, you could override any of the rules the, e.g.:
+Following the new eslint way, you could override any of the rules e.g.:
 ```javascript
 import baseConfig from 'csabbee-eslint-config/eslint-config.js'